syncpoint/compact-cache-bundle/README.md

 # @syncpoint/compact-cache-bundle

 ESRI's compact cache V2 bundle files contain pre-rendered raster or vector tiles.
-This node module provides read-only access to a bundle file in order to read the header, the tile index and the tiles.
+This nodejs module provides read-only access to a bundle file in order to read the header, the tile index and the tiles.

 ESRI provides a [technical description of the compact cache bundle file V2 structure](https://github.com/Esri/raster-tiles-compactcache/blob/master/CompactCacheV2.md) in their github repository.
 In contrast to the statement in the description the tiles stored in the bundle are not limited to raster tiles.